-On today’s program, Michael Tilson Thomas leads the Chicago Symphony Orchestra in works by Stravinsky and Prokofiev.
-He is joined by internationally acclaimed cellist, Gautier Capuçon, in Saint-Saëns’ First Cello Concerto.
-The program concludes with a performance of Strauss’ Death and Transfiguration conducted by Donald Runnicles.
+On today’s program, Michael Tilson Thomas leads the Chicago Symphony Orchestra in works by Stravinsky and Prokofiev, and he is joined by internationally acclaimed cellist, Gautier Capuçon, in Saint-Saëns’s First Cello Concerto.
+The program concludes with a performance of Strauss’s Death and Transfiguration conducted by Donald Runnicles.

 Stravinsky Scènes de ballet